MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Exercise 2: Configure operating system of Azure Virtual Machines running Linux to support a highly available SAP HANA installation

-In this task, you will configure operating system and storage on Azure Virtual Machines running SUSE Linux Enterprise Server to accommodate clustered installations of SAP HANA.
+In this exercise, you will configure operating system and storage on Azure Virtual Machines running SUSE Linux Enterprise Server to accommodate clustered installations of SAP HANA.

 ### Task 1: Connect to Azure Linux virtual machines